kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/telescope.nvim/README.md

     color_devicons = true,
     use_less = true,
     set_env = { ['COLORTERM'] = 'truecolor' }, -- default { }, currently unsupported for shells like cmd.exe / powershell.exe
+    file_previewer = require'telescope.previewers'.cat.new, -- For buffer previewer use `require'telescope.previewers'.vim_buffer_cat.new`
+    grep_previewer = require'telescope.previewers'.vimgrep.new, -- For buffer previewer use `require'telescope.previewers'.vim_buffer_vimgrep.new`
+    qflist_previewer = require'telescope.previewers'.qflist.new, -- For buffer previewer use `require'telescope.previewers'.vim_buffer_qflist.new`

+    -- Developer configurations: Not meant for general override buffer_previewer_maker = require'telescope.previewers'.buffer_previewer_maker
   }
 }
 ```